Fixed rope routes

 Safety information

-Level of difficulty: the Via Farinetta is divided into three sections, ranging from fairly difficult to very difficult.
-If you have arm pain, do not start the next section.
-Part 3 is reserved for experienced climbers.
+Difficulty: The Via Farinetta is divided into three sections, whose difficulty ranges from quite difficult to very demanding.
+If your arms start to hurt, you should not proceed to the next part.
+The third part is only suitable for experienced climbers.

 Additional information